mobilesq1/SayTV-SDK-Chat-Example-iOS/README.md

 - [Known Issues](#known-issues)

 ## What's New
+### 6.0.1
+- Make start and end dates optionals on every component

 ### 6.0.0
 - Take up all the view space when is landscape
 - Separate configuration behavior by each `ChatComponent`